Radiant Future Records

 Radiant Future Records is a British independent record label and home to one-time Sparks bassist Martin Gordon, Jet, Radio Stars, John's Children, the Blue Meanies and related artists.
 The label began operations in 2002 with the release of a live recording from Gordon's alumni Jet, Johns Children and Radio Stars, and releases one or two albums per year with a focus upon 'clever twisted pop which rocks', to quote Rolling Stone magazine.

 Recent releases include a live Radio Stars album from the 1970s and Gordon's six solo releases in the Mammal Trilogy series.
 The final instalment Include Me Out was released in 2013.
-Since then, three projects have been released: an album of Gilbert and Sullivan material Gilbert Gordon & Sullivan in 2016 on April Fool's Day, Thanks For All the Fish (2018)and OMG (2020).
-Another Words, a setting to music of the Trump/Raffensberger phone call of January 2021, was released in 2021, with an expanded version following in 2022.
+Since then, it's been solo all the way.